open-mmlab/mmdetection/configs/instaboost/README.md

 ## Results and Models

  - All models were trained on `coco_2017_train` and tested on `coco_2017_val` for conveinience of evaluation and comparison.
-In the paper, the results are obtained from test-dev.
+In the paper, the results are obtained from `test-dev`.
  - To balance accuracy and training time when using InstaBoost, models released in this page are all trained for 48 Epochs.
 Other training and testing configs strictly follow the original framework.
- - The results and models are provided the [`authors`](https://github.com/GothicAi/Instaboost) (many thanks).
+ - The results and models are provided by the [authors](https://github.com/GothicAi/Instaboost) (many thanks).

 |    InstaBoost   |     Network     |       Backbone       | Lr schd |      box AP       |      mask AP       |      Download       |